luqmanherifa/simpro-profile-and-blog/README.md

-# simple profile profile blog
+# Simple Profile: Profile and Blog